LorcanaJSON/LorcanaJSON/readme.md

 Copy the file 'config.json.example', and rename it to 'config.json'.
 Open 'config.json' in a text editor, and set the value for 'tesseractPath' to where you placed the *Lorcana* Tesseract model(s) downloaded in the 'Tesseract models' Setup step.
 If neither this field nor the commandline argument (see further down) isn't set, it defaults to the folder where this program is.
 You can also change the value for 'loglevel' to one of 'debug', 'info', 'warning', or 'error' to set a default log level.
+See also the 'OCR caching' section under 'Running the program' for caching-related config options

 ## Running the program
 Run the program by calling the command 'python -m main [action] (arguments)'.
 Providing an action is mandatory,  arguments are optional.
 The possible actions and arguments are described below.